-As a rule, a trade mark is used to identify the goods and/or services of an enterprise.
-Signs suitable for distinguishing goods and/or services of an enterprise from those of another enterprise can be protected as trade marks.
-These can be, for example, words, letters, numbers, images, but also colours, holograms, multimedia signs and sounds.
+As a rule, a trademark is used to identify the goods and/or services of an enterprise.
+Signs suitable for distinguishing goods and/or services of an enterprise from those of another enterprise can be protected as trademarks.
+These can be, for example, words, letters, numbers, images, but also colors, holograms, multimedia signs and sounds.

-In addition to the classic individual trade marks, there is also the trade mark category of the certification mark.
-The certification mark is characterised above all by the fact that, unlike the individual trade mark, its focus is not on the function of indicating origin but on the guarantee function.
+In addition to the classic individual trademarks, there is also the trademark category of the certification mark.
+The certification mark is characterized above all by the fact that, unlike the individual trademark, its focus is not on the function of indicating origin but on the guaranteed function.

-If your reputation for you or your goods and services is what makes the difference for you, then a trade mark is the best form of defence for your reputation.
-Don’t think that putting the letters ™ after your name is enough – they might well serve to stop someone from misusing your brand but the sign does not carry any legal weight in a courtroom fight.
+If your reputation for you or your goods and services is what makes the difference for you, then a trademark is the best form of defense for your reputation.
+Don’t think that putting the letters ™ after your name is enough – they might well serve to stop someone from misusing your brand, but the sign does not carry any legal weight in a courtroom fight.